The 10 Best Gut Health Snacks

 For me, this is one of the most important factors for a gut-healthy snack.
 Fiber is the main food source of your friends, the gut bacteria.
 If your gut bacteria are well-nourished and happy in your gut, they are going to help you stay healthy.
 The gut bacteria support your immune system and your overall gut health.
 Good gut health has been linked to overall health and a reduction of risk for multiple chronic diseases.
 So keeping them happy is of vital importance for your health.

 Fiber is a carbohydrate that the body can’t digest, and thus your gut bacteria will digest it for you.
-While doing so they create Short Chain Fatty Acids (SCFA) and vitamin K. Those are essential nutrients for your body.
+While doing so they create Short Chain Fatty Acids (SCFA) like butyrate and vitamin K. Those are essential nutrients for your body.

 Fiber is found in most plant-based products, and there’s basically none of it in animal products.
 So any type of fruit, vegetable, nut, seed or whole grain is going to add a nice amount of fiber to your diet!